-If it's possible to get through the API users' personal data, bank card numbers, private messages, or any other kind of information, exposing which might seriously harm users, partners, and/or you - there must be no methods of bulk getting the data, or at least there must be rate limiters, page size restrictions, and, ideally, multi-factored authentication in front of them.
+If it's possible to get through the API users' personal data, bank card numbers, private messages, or any other kind of information, exposing of which might seriously harm users, partners, and/or you - there must be no methods of bulk getting the data, or at least there must be rate limiters, page size restrictions, and, ideally, multifactored authentication in front of them.

-Often, making such offloads on an ad-hoc basis, e.g. bypassing the API, is a reasonable practice.
+Often, making such offloads on an ad-hoc basis, e.g. in bypass of the API, is a reasonable practice.